mching/old_pages/_posts/2016-05-30-Monopoly-simulations.md

 ---
-layout = post
+layout: post
+title: Rolling 3 Doubles in Monopoly
 ---

-# Rolling 3 Doubles in Monopoly
 May 30, 2016

 Tonight my two kids and I were playing Monopoly.
 It's a terrible, brutal game that usually ends in bad feelings, but for some reason they always want to play it.
 One of the rules of the game is that if you roll a double (e.g., two 2s), you get another turn.
 However, if you roll doubles three times in a row, you are sent to jail.